urodelagames/urodelagames.github.io/hexagourds.md

 * I'd love to have test/demo players help me decide on future features.

 ### When will Hexagourds be available?
-* I'll be releasing a free demo on itch.io and Steam in the next few weeks.
-I'm shooting for an October release of a free demo!
+* You can play <a href="https://store.steampowered.com/app/1778490/Hexagourds">the free demo on Steam</a> today!
+* The full game will be released in January of 2022.

 ### Gallery